ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 support without negotiating QUIC DATAGRAM extension SHALL result in a H3_SETTINGS_ERROR error.

-[HTTP3] requires client's `initial_max_bidi_streams` transport parameter to be set to zero.
-Existing implementation might enforce this requirement before negotiating settings; thus, the client MUST send a non-zero MAX_STREAMS for client-initiated bidirectional streams after receiving an appropriate SETTINGS frame from the server.

 ## Extended CONNECT in HTTP/3

 {{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the